How To Catch Any Fish

 Peacock Bass Techniques

-Peacock Bass are caught on both lures and bait, although in the Amazon they are primarily fished with lures.
+Peacock Bass are caught on both lures and bait, although in the Amazon they are primarily fished for with lures.

 Peacock Bass Lures